 Applying Institutional Theory to the Low-Carbon Energy Transition ABSTRACT The low-carbon energy transition is a form of socio-technical transition and, as such, it involves profound changes in the institutions that govern society.
 Despite the acknowledged importance of institutions in shaping the pace and nature of transition, a relatively small … Continue Reading ››

 What might the G20 under China’s Presidency deliver for global energy governance?Philip Andrews-Speed and Xunpeng Shi Synopsis The prevailing architecture of global energy governance is fragmented, uncoordinated and, failing to yield the required outcomes.
-This brief examines the argument that the G20 can provide a leadership role to improve the … Continue Reading ››
+This brief examines the argument that the G20 can provide a leadership role to improve the quality of global energy governance.
+Given that … Continue Reading ››

 China watchers are always energised by the arrival of a new national leadership, and those who observe the country’s energy sector are no different.
 The Third Plenum of the 18th Chinese Communist Party Congress in November 2013 held out the promise of state-owned enterprise (SOE) reform and a … Continue Reading ››